 Finding an Annuity with an Income Rider

 - An annual step-up that locks in your income base.
-This feature means your future income can only go up, not down.
-How does it work?
-Each year on your contract anniversary, the annuity company takes a look at your account value.
-If it is higher than it was the year before, the new amount becomes your income base upon which the guaranteed withdrawal benefit or lifetime income rider is calculated.
+This feature means that your future income can only go up, not down.
+Each year, on your contract anniversary, the annuity company takes a look at your account value.
+If it is higher than it was the year before, the new amount becomes your income base upon which the GLWB or LIBR is based.
 If the contract value is less than it was the year before, your income base remains as it was, so your income base cannot go down, only up.

 - A company that has quality ratings.
 A guarantee is only as good as the company that issues it.
-Historically, insurance company guarantees have been something you can rely on.
-To be safe be sure to buy from companies that have quality ratings.
-For an additional layer of safety some people prefer to choose two or three quality insurance companies that offer policies with the features described above, and spread their money across them.
+In the past, insurance company guarantees have been something you can rely on.
+To be safe, be sure to buy from those that have quality ratings.
+For an added layer of safety, some people prefer to choose two or three quality insurance companies that offer policies with the features described above, and spread their money across them.